 Please view our Entry Requirements page for additional information, as well as our Terms and Conditions for full participation eligibility.

 You may be able to go abroad for an optional exchange depending on your degree programme.
-If not or if you would rather go abroad on exchange as part of a 'with a year abroad' (WAYA) degree programme, you should speak to your Queen Mary academic School/Department Coordinator if you are contemplating this course of action.
+If not or if you would rather go abroad on exchange as part of a 'with a year abroad' (WAYA) degree programme, you should speak to your Queen Mary academic Go Abroad Coordinator at your academic department if you are contemplating this course of action.

 Do note that restrictions are currently in place for students who wish to be considered for a year abroad on exchange as part of a WAYA programme but who are not currently enrolled on one of these degree programmes when joining Queen Mary.
 This is due to capacity at our exchange partners abroad.
 Further information can be found on our Entry requirements page, under the section for current students.

 If you are currently enrolled on a degree programme that includes the "with a year abroad" option, you have already made the decision that you wish to go abroad when you selected this and submitted your application on UCAS.
 Therefore, your academic department expects that you will submit an application with the Global Opportunities Office during your second* year of the four-year programme (as you would be on track to go abroad during the third* year of your course), where you would provide your ranked selection of desired destination/s as well as your personal motivation.